zaxel/mail_sorter/readme.txt

-mail sorter allows to sort email by tags and then send it to associated companies.
+mail sorter allows to sort email by tags and then send it to associated companies. this is lite version of mailsorter that has no ability to save it condition, so every time page reloaded all data will be lost. alternatively please consider to use full version of mailsorter on Main branch.
 1. star by adding new company where you planning to send your emails by filling the create form at the bottom of the page.
     1.1 you must enter company name and valid company email in appropriate create company form field.
     1.2 you can also add your email text while adding new company (you will be able to edit it later anytime you like).